saeedhei/Piece-of-code/vue/ssr.md

-Certainly!
-Below is a basic example of a Vue 3 application with three pages (Home, About, and Contact) using SSR (Server-Side Rendering).
+A basic example of a Vue 3 application with three pages (Home, About, and Contact) using SSR (Server-Side Rendering).
 This example assumes you have a Node.js server for SSR.

 1. **Install Dependencies:**